 The trading performance increased until the middle of 2016 and then went over in a horizontal movement, generating no additional gain.

 The sliding correlation plot shows an increasing correlation from mid 2015 to the first quarter of 2016.
-The following break-in is not reflected in the trading performance which would be interesting to investigate further.
+The following break-in is not reflected in the trading performance, which would be interesting to investigate further.
 Afterwards the correlation seems to be too weak to drive a further growth in the trading performance and a horizontal movement started.
 In the mid of 2017 the sliding correlation and the trading performance raise again.

 The overall day performance correlation is rather small: